Iqbolshoh/javascript-clock/README.md

 - **Responsive Design:** Adjusts to different screen sizes.
 - **Modern Design:** Features a visually appealing clock face with gradients and shadows.

-## Files

-- **index.html:** Contains the basic structure of the clock and links to the CSS and JavaScript files.
-- **styles.css:** Styles the clock, including layout, colors, and responsive design.
-- **script.js:** Contains the JavaScript code that updates the clock every second.

-## How to Use

-1. **Open the `index.html` File:**
-   - You can open the `index.html` file in any modern web browser to view the clock.
-Simply double-click the file or open it using your browser's "Open File" option.

-2. **View the Clock:**
-   - The clock will display the current time in hours, minutes, and seconds.
-It will automatically update every second.

 ## Installation

 To set up and run the JavaScript Clock on your local machine: